valokardin/creamlinux/README.md

 3. Copy `output` folder contents to the game folder
 4. Set the game's steam launch params to `sh ./cream.sh %command%`

+Alternatively, if you have Docker installed, you can just run `docker compose up`

 # Troubleshooting
 ## Red triangles next to DLCs
 This is normal.
 The DLCs should still work.